gnosisguild/tabula/README.md

 #### Update Publication

-When updating, both `action` (with "publication/update" value) and `id` are required.
-The other properties are optional.
+Lets an account update a publication's information.
 The present properties will overwrite old properties (if a property does not exist, it will be created).
-The message sender must be have `publication/update` permissions to the referenced publication.
+The message sender must have `publication/update` permissions to the referenced publication.
 | Property | Type | Value |
 | ------------------ |:------:| -------- |
 | action* | String | "publication/update" |